Frankenthal-class minehunter

 The Type 332 Frankenthal-class minehunter is a class of German minehunters.
 The ships are built of non-magnetic steel.
 Hull, machinery and superstructure of this class is similar to the original Type 343 Hameln-class minesweeper, but the equipment differs.
+The class forms the 3 Minesweeper Squadron of German Navy.
+These function as Mine countermeasures vessels.
+Two of these vessels contribute to the two Standing NATO Mine Countermeasures Groups SNMCG 1 and SNMCG 2.